pifroggi/vs_deepdeinterlace/README.md

 Up to doubles processing speed and halves VRAM usage.
 Strongly recommended if your GPU supports it.
 Does not work on CPU.
 DfConvEkSA only benefits from fp16 when mocomp is active.

 ## Tips & Troubleshooting
-* If you would like to finetune or improve the results, consider using one of these deinterlacers as "EdiExt"-clip in [QTGMC](https://github.com/HomeOfVapourSynthEvolution/havsfunc/blob/f11d79c98589c9dcb5b10beec35b631db68b495c/havsfunc/havsfunc.py#L1912).
-This helps to remove some remaining temporal shimmer.
-* The deinterlacers work okay for animation, but fail to use all information from the correct field on fast motions.
-May still be useful for orphaned fields.
-This is improved with the mocomp parameter.
-* In my testing DeF seemed to perform similarly to DDD in most areas, but many times slower.
-The main benefit of DeF is that is seems to be best at generating missing information when it is not present on the other input fields.

 * If installing the DfConvEkSA requirements does not work, try doing the following.
 On some systems a wheel needs to be build, which may take up to half an hour.
-If the driver, pytorch, or python is updated, reinstalling may be necessary, which can be done with the same commands.
+If the driver, pytorch, or python is updated, reinstalling may be necessary, which can be done with the same commands:
   ```
   python -m mim uinstall mmcv
   pip install -U setuptools
   pip cache purge
   python -m mim install "mmcv>=2.0.0"
   ```
+* If you would like to finetune or improve the results, consider using one of these deinterlacers as "EdiExt"-clip in [QTGMC](https://github.com/HomeOfVapourSynthEvolution/havsfunc/blob/f11d79c98589c9dcb5b10beec35b631db68b495c/havsfunc/havsfunc.py#L1912).
+This helps to remove some remaining temporal shimmer.
+* The deinterlacers work okay for animation, but fail to use all information from the correct field on fast motions.
+May still be useful for orphaned fields.
+This is improved with the mocomp parameter.
+* In my testing DeF seemed to perform similarly to DDD in most areas, but many times slower.
+The main benefit of DeF is that is seems to be best at generating missing information when it is not present on the other input fields.